Welcome to this review of Ginger Software, the spell checker and grammar proofreading software.

 11. Ginger Support

-While we didn't have much of a chance to interact with Ginger support group, the research we have done from other reviewers and customer reviews suggest that their support team is responsive and helpful.
+While I didn't have much of a chance to interact with Ginger team, the research I have done from other reviewers and customer reviews suggest that their support team is responsive and helpful.

 However, there are a few major issues with the support: